Idiocracy: Release

 Idiocracys original release date was August 5, 2005, according to Mike Judge.
 In April 2006, a release date was set for September 1, 2006.
-In August, numerous articles revealed that release was to be put on hold indefinitely.
-Idiocracy was released as scheduled but only in seven cities (Los Angeles, Atlanta, Toronto, Chicago, Dallas, Houston, and Mike Judge's hometown, Austin, Texas), and expanded to only 130 theaters, not the usual wide release of 600 or more theaters.
-According to the Austin American-Statesman, 20th Century Fox, the film's distributor, was entirely absent in promoting the feature; while posters were released to theaters, "no movie trailers, no ads, and only two stills", and no press kits were released.
+In August, numerous articles revealed that the release was to be put on hold indefinitely.
+Idiocracy was released as scheduled but only in seven cities (Los Angeles, Atlanta, Toronto, Chicago, Dallas, Houston, and Mike Judge's hometown, Austin, Texas), and expanded to only 130 theaters, signficantly less than the usual wide release of 600 or more theaters.
+According to the Austin American-Statesman, 20th Century Fox, the film's distributor, did not promote the film.
+While posters were released to theaters, no movie trailers, ads, or press kits were released, and only two stills were released for press purposes.

 The film was not screened for critics.
-Lack of concrete information from Fox led to speculation that the distributor may have actively tried to keep the film from being seen by a large audience, while fulfilling a contractual obligation for theatrical release ahead of a DVD release, according to Ryan Pearson of the AP.
+Lack of concrete information from Fox led to speculation that the distributor may have actively tried to keep the film from being seen by a large audience, while fulfilling a contractual obligation for theatrical release ahead of a DVD release, according to Ryan Pearson of the Associated Press.
 That speculation was followed by open criticism of the studio's lack of support from Ain't It Cool News, Time, and Esquire.
 Times Joel Stein wrote "the film's ads and trailers tested atrociously", but, "still, abandoning Idiocracy seems particularly unjust, since Judge has made a lot of money for Fox."

-In The New York Times, Dan Mitchell argued that Fox might be shying away from the cautionary tale about low-intelligence dysgenics because the company did not want to offend either its viewers or potential advertisers portrayed negatively in the film.
-This theory has been given extra weight by Terry Crews, who stars in the movie as President Camacho.
-In a 2018 interview with GQ Magazine, he talked of advertisers being unhappy at the way they were portrayed, which affected the studio's efforts to promote the movie.
-He said, "The rumor was, because we used real corporations in our comedy (I mean, Starbucks was giving hand jobs) these companies gave us their name thinking they were gonna get 'pumped up', and then we're like, 'Welcome to Costco, we love you' [delivered in monotone].
-All these real corporations were like, 'Wait a minute, wait a minute' ... there were a lot of people trying to back out, but it was too late.
+In The New York Times, Dan Mitchell argued that Fox may have been distancing itself from the film because it did not want to offend its viewers or potential advertisers portrayed negatively in the film.
+In a 2018 interview with GQ Magazine, Terry Crews, who plays President Camacho, gave credence to this theory, confirming that advertisers were indeed unhappy with how they were portrayed.
+Crews stated, "The rumor was, because we used real corporations in our comedy (I mean, Starbucks was giving hand jobs), these companies gave us their name thinking they were gonna get 'pumped up', and then we're like, 'Welcome to Costco, we love you' [delivered in monotone].
+All these real corporations were like, 'Wait a minute, wait a minute...'
+A lot of people were trying to back out, but it was too late.
 And so Fox, who owned the movie, decided, 'We're going to release this in as few theaters as legally possible'.
 So it got a release in, probably, three theaters over one weekend and it was sucked out, into the vortex".

 In 2017, Judge told The New York Times that the film's lack of marketing and wide release was the result of negative test screenings.
-He added that Fox subsequently decided to not give the film a strong marketing push because the distributor believed it would develop a cult following through word-of-mouth and recoup its budget through home video sales, as Judge's previous film Office Space had.
+He added that Fox decided to not give the film a strong marketing push because the distributor believed it would develop a cult following through word-of-mouth and recoup its budget through home video sales, as Judge's previous film Office Space had.